RPTST/proxmox_docker/README.md

 # proxmox_docker
 Let’s Install Docker on Proxmox, with ZFS, and good performance!

-We are installing docker-ce on the host, and Portainer 1 to help manage containers.
+We are installing docker-ce on the host, and Portainer to help manage containers.

-This is for dev only.
-I think.
-See, you really have to have a deep understanding of all the systems involved to understand what sort of risks you’re opening up yourself to by going off script.
-LXC containers, by default (imho) have better host isolation than Docker, for example.
+Docker inside a Virtual Machine or LXC container can’t really take advantage of some of the ZFS features.

-And Docker inside a Virtual Machine or LXC container can’t really get at some of the ZFS features it would be nice to be able to access from inside the container.
+# See the official documentation
 https://docs.docker.com/storage/storagedriver/zfs-driver/

-So on my setup I have the default rpool that Proxmox gives you, and I have added ssdpool at /ssdpool.
+Using the default rpool that Proxmox gives you, and setting up/adding a ssdpool at /ssdpool.

-I am adding my docker storage on the SSDs for now.
+Adding the docker storage on the SSDs for now.

     $zfs create -o mountpoint=/var/lib/docker ssdpool/docker-root
     $zfs create -o mountpoint=/var/lib/docker/volumes ssdpool/docker-volumes

 zfs list will show you the mounted ZFS stuff around your filesystem.
-It’s nice.

-We’ll want to disable auto-snapshotting on the root vut enable it on the volumes:
+Disable auto-snapshotting on the root but enable it on the volumes:

     $zfs set com.sun:auto-snapshot=false ssdpool/docker-root
     $zfs set com.sun:auto-snapshot=true ssdpool/docker-volumes

-And finally, according to the ZFS storage driver doc above we need to add the storage driver as ZFS.
+Finally, according to the ZFS storage driver doc above we need to add the storage driver as ZFS.
 You can also set a quota

-edit or create /etc/docker/daemon.json
+# edit or create /etc/docker/daemon.json

     $nano /etc/docker/daemon.json
     {
          "storage-driver": "zfs"
     }

-Actually Setup Docker
+# Setting up Docker

 Now we can install docker CE.
 Follow their docs, or cheatsheet: